National Center on Disability and Journalism: Awards

 The Katherine Schneider Journalism Award for Excellence in Reporting on Disability was created in 2012 as the first national journalism award devoted exclusively to disability coverage.
 It is administered by the National Center on Disability and Journalism through a grant from Schneider, a retired clinical psychologist who also supports the Schneider Family Book Award.
 Entries from print, broadcast and online outlets are accepted and judged based on how they go beyond the ordinary in covering the experiences of people with disabilities and how well they highlight strategies for overcoming challenges.
 Cash prizes are awarded each year.
-See the most recent updates on the NCDJ website.

-New York Times Partnership
+New York Times partnership

-In 2021, the NCDJ and The New York Times announced a partnership to establish a fellowship at The Times for early career journalists covering disability issues.The NCDJ provides mentorship for the fellow and training for the newsroom.
+In 2021, the NCDJ and the New York Times announced a partnership to establish a fellowship at the Times for early career journalists covering disability issues.
+The NCDJ provides mentorship for the fellow and training for the newsroom.